szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 store register to sum;
 ```

-We can see the optimazation for the code if three is no atomic primitive.
+We can see the optimazation for the code if there is no atomic primitive.
 If memory barrier exists, compiler can not do a lot of optimzation.

 # Guess